owlbarn/tutorial/book/optimisation/README.md

   else newton ~eta ~eps f Maths.(x - eta * g *@ (inv h))

 let _ =
-  (* [f] must be [f : vector -> scalar]. *)
   let f x = Maths.(cos x |> sum') in
   let y = newton f (Mat.uniform 1 2) in
   Mat.print y
 ```

-EXPLAIN: benefit of newton method.
+Once nice property about the newton's method is its rate of convergence: it converges quadratically.
 However, one big problem with the newton method is the problem size.
 In the real world applications, it is not rare to see optimisation problems with thousands, millions or more variants.
 In these cases, it is impractical to compute the Hessian matrix, not to mention its inverse.

 Towards this end, the *Quasi-newton* methods are proposed.
 The basic idea is to iteratively build up an approximation of the inverse of Hessian matrix.
+Their convergence is fast, but not as efficient as newton method.
+It takes about $n$ quasi-newton iterations to progress similarly as the newton method.
-The most important method in this category is BFGS, named after its four authors.
+The most important method in this category is BFGS (Broyden-Fletcher-Goldfarb-Shanno), named after its four authors.

 EXPLAIN briefly.

 The Limited-BFGS (L-BFGS) address the memory usage issue in BFGS.
+Instead of propagating updates over all iterations, this method only keeps updates from the last $m$ iterations.

 ## Global Optimisation and Constrained Optimisation